CLAIRE-COVID-T4/covid-data/README.md

  - `go-terms.tab`: Gene Ontology (GO) terms associated to each Human protein contained in `host-host.tab`.
  - `drug-structures.sdf`: drug Structure-Data File (SDF), from the open-data collection of [3].
  - `virus-host/*.tab`: a collection of various Human viruses, from [4].
- - `diseases/`: a collection of gene to disease mappings
+ - `disease-gene_associations/`: a collection of disease-gene associations and mappings.
  - `uniprot_features`: additional gene features gathered from UniProt [12]

 In the `code` folder you will find the code used to create compact representations of the GO-terms.
 Instead, in the `GO_terms` folder you will find the generated clusters and embeddings.